Alan Dundes: Interview by Flemming

 Shortly before his death, Dundes was interviewed by filmmaker Brian Flemming for his documentary, The God Who Wasn't There.
 He prominently recounted Lord Raglan's 22-point scale from his 1936 book The Hero, in which he ranks figures possessing similar divine attributions.
 An extended interview is on the DVD version of the documentary.

 Influence

 Before the term folkloristics can be fully understood, it is necessary to understand that the terms folk and lore are defined in many different ways.
-While some use the word folk to mean only peasants or remote cultures, Alan Dundes of the University of California at Berkeley calls this definition a “misguided and narrow concept of the folk as the illiterate in a literate society” (Devolutionary Premise, 13).
+While some use the word folk to mean only peasants or remote cultures, Alan Dundes of the University of California, Berkeley calls this definition a "misguided and narrow concept of the folk as the illiterate in a literate society" (Devolutionary Premise, 13).

-Dundes is often credited with the promotion of folkloristics as a term denoting a specific field of academic study and applies instead what he calls a “modern” flexible social definition for folk: two or more persons who have any trait in common and express their shared identity through traditions.
+Dundes is often credited with the promotion of folkloristics as a term denoting a specific field of academic study and applies instead what he calls a "modern" flexible social definition for folk: two or more persons who have any trait in common and express their shared identity through traditions.
 Dundes explains this point best in his essay, The Devolutionary Premise in Folklore Theory (1969):